adtzlr/felupe/docs/examples.md

 umat = fe.constitution.ThreeFieldVariation(neohooke)
 ```

-Next, let's create a meshed cube and a converted version for the piecewise constant fields per cell.
-Two element definitions are necessary: one for the displacements and one for the pressure and volume ratio.
-Both elements use the same quadrature rule.
-Two regions are created, which will be further used by the creation of the fields.
+Next, let's create a meshed cube.
+Two regions, one for the displacements and another one for the pressure and the volume ratio are created.

 ```python